mashm3ll0w/actserve-investment/README.md

 $ cd actserve-investment
 ```

-Activate the virtual environment (the project was built using `venv`)
+Activate the virtual environment and set up the `.env`

 ```bash
 # create virtual environment